Car Accident Frequently Asked Questions

 - Property damage whether to your vehicle or other property.

 - Modifications to your home if you are permanently disabled.

 - Lost earning potential if you are unable to work or need to work reduced hours.

 If the conduct that led to your wreck was especially reckless or intentional, we may also be able to pursue exemplary damages - called "punitive damages" in some other states - which are additional payments made by the at-fault driver to send a strong message that his or her actions were unacceptable.

 That depends on the case.
 In general, we begin negotiating with the insurance company after you have completed your medical treatment, and from that point forward it usually takes three to six months to reach a fair settlement.
-We pride ourselves on working quickly and efficiently for our clients; however, it's important to remember that your case needs to be resolved with a favorable end result for you.
-You only get one settlement.
+We pride ourselves on working quickly and efficiently for our clients; however, it’s important to remember that your case needs to be resolved with a favorable result for you.
+That’s because you often only get one settlement.

 If your case goes to trial, it will typically take one to two years before we actually go before a judge, although a case can, and often does, settle in that intervening time.
-While this may seem like a long time, you can rest assured that we will stand by you every step of the way - and we won't charge you a cent until we recover on your behalf, even if that takes months or years.
+While this may seem like a long time, you can be rest assured that you can count on us every step of the way – and we won’t charge you a cent unless we recover on your behalf, even if that takes months or years.